dtinit/data-transfer-project/Documentation/Integration.md

     * Return an FooAuthDataGenerator for a given transfer type and mode

 2. Create an FooAuthDataGenerator implementing AuthDataGenerator
-  * This class should implement the generateConfiguration() method, which will generate the url and related data to redirect the user to for authentication, e.g. the first part of an Oauth step.
+  * This class should implement the generateConfiguration() method, which will generate the URL and related data to redirect the user to for authentication, e.g. the first part of an OAuth step.
-  * This class should also implement the generateAuthData() method, which will take the token obtained in the first step and execute the necessary steps to obtain an AuthData object containing tokens to execute requests with, e.g. Oauth access tokens.
+  * This class should also implement the generateAuthData() method, which will take the token obtained in the first step and execute the necessary steps to obtain an AuthData object containing tokens to execute requests with, e.g. OAuth access tokens.

 3. Create the test directory for the FooAuthDataGeneratorTest